fsvreddit/bot-bouncer/README.md

 ## Next version (coming soon)

 * Fix typo on default appeal message that users are prompted to send
+* Add feature to query a user's classification status when reporting, if they are marked as human
 * Internal changes to support operations on /r/BotBouncer

 ## v1.18.0